BergrosGigja/bergrosgigja.com/about-old.md

 :computer: Software Developer at Solid Clouds<br>
 </p>

 In my current position at Solid Clouds I work closely with artists and designers to create the UI for [Starborne](https://starborne.com/) using Unity/C#.
-Im interested in exploring other sides of game programming such as gameplay, engine and/or graphics.

 This page is a blog, mostly about my projects and my thoughts on tech I'm trying out.
-Feel free check out the blog to see what I've been up to.
+Feel free check it out to see what I've been up to.

 <p>
 :memo: I'd love to hear from you! bergros.gigja@gmail.com<br>